What is a reverse proxy server?

 A reverse proxy server is an intermediary computer server which sits between a computer accessing the internet, and the destination website providing the website content.
 The reverse proxy is controlled by the website supplier.

-The reverse proxy in the US is deployed as a web server and behaves like a web server.
-However rather than storing the website content in the US, the reverse proxy forwards the request to a 'parent server' where the content is stored.
+The reverse proxy is deployed as a web server and behaves like a web server.
+However, rather than storing the website content in the United States, the reverse proxy forwards the request to a "parent server" where the content is stored.
 The reverse proxy server can cache website content, which reduces page load times.

-Our reverse proxy server is located in the US and has an American IP which are both important parameters in search engines' algorithms.
-From a user and search engine perspective the website 'appears' to be in the US.
+Our reverse proxy server is located in the United States and has an American IP, which are both important parameters in search engines' algorithms.
+From a user and search engine perspective, the website appears to be in the United States.

-Our reverse proxy server in the US is a Linux HTTP proxy server which has been configured to allow Secure Sockets Layer (SSL) content to pass through.
+Our reverse proxy server in the United States is a Linux HTTP proxy server which has been configured to allow secure sockets layer (SSL) content to pass through.